Why Should You Paraphrase?

 When to Paraphrase and When to Use Direct Quotes

 Direct Quote: simply a “copy-and-paste” of the original words and/or word order.
-In all research papers with formatting guidelines (APA, AMA, MLA, etc.), quoted text must be accompanied by quotation marks and in-text citation.
+In all research papers with formatting guidelines (APA, AMA, MLA, etc.), quoted text must be accompanied by quotation marks and in-text citations.

 Changing Source Text into a Paraphrase